 “145.
 In addition, many employees have personal, corporate email addresses (eg firstname.lastname@example.org), and individual employees will have a right under section 11 of the DPA to stop any marketing being sent to that type of email address.”

 “Although the Data Protection Act 1998 (DPA) only protects individuals, PECR apply to any direct marketing by phone, fax, email or other electronic means.
 This means that PECR protects companies and other corporate bodies from unwanted marketing, as well as protecting individuals.

 However, there are different rules for marketing to corporate bodies and marketing to individuals.
 PECR place fewer limits on marketing to corporate bodies – but there are still limits.”

 “The rules on marketing by email or text are different.
-The only obligation on the organisation sending the email or text is that they must not conceal their identity, and must provide contact details.
+The only obligation on the organisation sending the email or text is to not conceal their identity and must provide contact details.

 Individual employees with personally identifiable work email addresses (eg email@example.com) can, however, make a written request to stop receiving marketing emails under s11 of the DPA.
 Organisations must then stop using that email address for marketing purposes within a reasonable period.”

 And if you found this article of use you will be interested in http://doogheno.com/2018/03/29/gdpr-sales-marketing-a-practical-guide/